cf-toolsuite/tanzu-genai-showcase/py-django-crewai/README.md

 ### How Service Binding Works

 1. **Automatic Detection**:

    - When deployed to Cloud Foundry, the application automatically detects the `VCAP_SERVICES` environment variables
    - These variables contain the bound service instances and their credentials

 2. **Credential Extraction**:

    - The application parses the `VCAP_SERVICES` to extract LLM service credentials
-   - It looks for services labeled 'genai' or named 'my-llm-service'
+   - It looks for services labeled 'genai' or named 'movie-chatbot-llm'
    - It extracts the API key, base URL, and model name

 3. **Fallback Mechanism**:

    - If no bound services are found, the application falls back to environment variables
    - This allows for flexibility in different deployment scenarios

 4. **CrewAI Configuration**:

    - The extracted credentials are used to configure the CrewAI agents
    - Agents are initialized with the appropriate LLM service configuration
    - This allows the agents to make API calls to the LLM service